-If you do not live in a climate that’s warm all year round, you’ll need an aquarium heater.
+If you do not live in a climate that's warm all year round, you'll need an aquarium heater.
 Most tropical fish do best between 75° and 80° F (goldfish 68° to 74° F).
-You will want to purchase the right heater wattage that will 1) be strong enough to heat the volume of water inside the aquarium and 2) elevate the aquarium water as needed according the ambient room temperature.
+You will want to purchase a heater that will be strong enough to heat the volume of water in the aquarium to the desired temperature according the ambient room temperature.

 Select the Right Filter for Your Aquarium

 Fish go potty in the same place they live, so a good aquarium filter is essential!
 Most filters today do all three stages of filtration pretty well and are usually rated for specific tank sizes.
 If you want to keep fish that are a little messier, like goldfish or cichlids, or fish that might have babies or get a lot larger, buying a slightly oversized model is a good idea.
 If your filter uses a drop-in cartridge, rinse it weekly and replace it once a month.
 If you have a canister filter, check media regularly and clean or replace them as necessary.

 Reduce Fish Stress with Natural Cover and Hiding Places